pranish-pradhan-world/Falling-Ball/README.md

 # Falling-Ball
-A game to the make the ball fall . . .
+A game to make the ball fall . . .